 Meanwhile, Gibson is working the show a little differently.
 At previous NAMMs, one had to get an invite to see Gibson’s new products, but this year they’re opening up the floodgates, allowing everyone in for a look.
 They’re even hosting artist appearances with guys like Brian Wilson and Kris Kristofferson.
 The Dark Fire gets its share of gawkers, especially when the Cult’s Billy Morrison steps up and gives it a try (see my CES article for more on the Dark Fire).
 Frankly, at this juncture, I’m more in tune with the signatures and reissues.

 Epiphone Guitar, part of the Gibson family, forges ahead with own limited edition Custom Vintage models, including the new Zakk Wylde ZV Custom Electric, the Apparition by Marcus Henderson, and the Vintage Custom 1962 Wilshire Reissue.

 I miss both Wilson and Kristofferson, who played and introduced “The Kristofferson,” a reproduction of his beloved Southern Jumbo developed by Gibson Acoustic.
-So I settle for Robbie Krieger doodling around on his signature Standard SG.
+So I settle for Robby Krieger doodling around on his signature Standard SG.
 All it takes is a few licks of “Love Me Two Times” to convince me the Gibson Custom Division is going the extra mile in recreating their most celebrated instruments.